shengt25/PT-Media-Manager/README.md

 # Info

-This is a tool for managing the PT download library.
-By creating and managing hard links, it avoids the inconvenience of renaming, moving or overwriting the nfo content of the files downloaded from PT.
-And it is convenient to cooperate with tinyMediaManager to scrape local nfo.
-The program is based on python3.
+After PT/BT has downloaded the media, you may want to:
+1. Modify the media name
+2. Replace other files such as nfo, jpg, etc
+3. Use tinyMediaManager to scrape (nfo, jpg files will be overwritten)

+However, doing so will cause some filenames change; jpg, nfo and other files being overwritten, making it impossible to continue seeding.

+This tool is designed to solve this problem.
+It will create a media library and link the files to the media library:
+1. The original file remains unchanged and is used for seeding
+2. The files in the media library can be renamed, without affecting the original files
+3. Non-media files will not be added, you can create new jpg, nfo and other files in the media library
+4. Don’t worry, since it use hard link, the files in the media library will not occupy additional hard disk space

 # Usage

 Clone this repository, run with terminal:

-Step 1: `python3 ptmm.py -a`, Add media entry. (name, source entry-path, library entry-path)
+Step 1: `python3 ptmm.py -a`, add a new media library category (category name, original path and target path), such as movies, TV series, music

-Step 2: `python3 ptmm.py -s`, Scan (add and delete) media, and sync with library.
+Step 2: `python3 ptmm.py -s`, scan the original path for new or deleted media, and synchronize with media library

-Step 3: `python3 ptmm.py -l`, List all media.
+Step 3: `python3 ptmm.py -l`, lists the contents of the media library

 If you need to modify, delete and do other operations, run `python3 ptmm.py -parameter` as listed below:

 Common commands:
 | parameters            | description                                                   |